 We face competition in each of our primary business activities.
-Our largest competitor at the national level is fang.com, formerly soufun.com, with which we compete on all of our business lines.
-We also face various other competitors with whom we may compete on one or more lines of business.
-For example, we compete with providers for online property listings, including 58.com, which acquired anjuke.com in 2015 and compete with mobile-based providers of news, such as toutiao.com, for our online advertising business.
+We face various competitors with whom we may compete on one or more lines of business.
+For example, we compete with fang.com, formerly soufun.com, a leading real estate internet portal in China and compete with anjuke.com, which is operated by 58.com, a major online real estate listing platform in China.
+In addition, we also compete with mobile-based providers of news, such as toutiao.com, for our online advertising business.
 Our competitors may have more established brand names, larger visitor numbers and more extensive distribution channels than we do, either overall, or in specific regions in which we operate.